corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/notary/notary-metrics.md

 * `Commit.Mean`, `Commit.95th percentile` and `Commit.99th percentile`: Information on the duration of
-transaction commits over the last five minutes
+transaction commits over the last five minutes.
-* `requestQueue.size.Mean`: The mean number of requests in the notary queue over the last five minutes
+* `requestQueue.size.Mean`: The mean number of requests in the notary queue over the last five minutes.

 There is no “correct” base value for each metric, but a substantial increase in one of these metrics over time may indicate an issue.